-- Axos Business Savings is a high-yield account with a current APY of 0.50% for any deposit amount.
+- Axos Business Savings is a high-yield account with flat rates for any deposit amount.
 There’s no monthly fee with a $2,500 average daily balance and a minimum initial deposit of $1,000.

 - Axos Business Premium is similar but has no monthly fees or daily balance requirements.
 It also comes with the same APY but has a higher threshold to open at $25,000.
 There doesn’t seem to be a major value add here when you compare it with Business Savings.

 - Axos Business Money Market falls somewhere in between the other two options.
 Like Business Savings, there’s a $1,000 minimum initial deposit requirement, and the required average daily balance is $5,000 to avoid the monthly fee.

 - Axos has one option for a Business CD, which has a tiered interest rate based on your term length.
 The minimum opening deposit is $1,000, and if you commit the funds for 12 months or more, you can max out the APY.